MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-how-add-fields-word-report-layout.md

 1. If not already open, then open the Word report layout document in Word.

-     For more information, see [How to: Create and Modify a Custom Report Layout](ui-how-create-custom-report-layout.md).
+     For more information, see [Create and Modify a Custom Report Layout](ui-how-create-custom-report-layout.md).

 2. Show the **Developer** tab in the ribbon of Microsoft Word.

      By default, the **Developer** tab is not shown in the ribbon.
-For more information, see [How to: Show the Developer Tab on the Ribbon](http://go.microsoft.com/fwlink/?LinkID=389631).
+For more information, see [Show the Developer Tab on the Ribbon](http://go.microsoft.com/fwlink/?LinkID=389631).

 3. On the **Developer** tab, choose **XML Mapping Pane**.

-4. In the **XML Mapping** pane, in the **Custom XML Part** dropdown list, choose the custom XML part for ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> report, which is typically last in the list.
+4. In the **XML Mapping** pane, in the **Custom XML Part** dropdown list, choose the custom XML part for ADD INCLUDE<!--[!INCLUDE[d365fin](../../includes/d365fin_md.md)]--> report, which is typically last in the list.
 The name of the custom XML part has the following format:

      urn:microsoft-dynamics-nav/reports/*report_name*/*ID*